 Coping with NETs

-It isn’t easy to cope with a neuroendocrine tumour (NET).
+Coping with neuroendocrine cancer can be difficult.
 You may have ongoing symptoms that are difficult to control and treatments that other people don’t understand.
+You may find you have a lot of different feelings.
+There are things you can do, people who can help and ways to cope.

 Your feelings